Locations:

 • Mobility support devices, such as orthopaedic shoes, canes and wheelchairs.

-• Heart transplantation for people who have milder forms of FA but significant cardiomyopathy.
+• Heart transplantation if you have a milder form of FA but significant cardiomyopathy.

 Friedreich’s ataxia affects everyone differently and at different rates.
-Your child’s healthcare team will develop an individualized plan for therapy that will change and adapt as your child grows.
+Your child’s healthcare team will develop an individualized plan for therapy that will change as your child grows.

 Prevention

-As Friedreich’s ataxia is the result of a genetic mutation inherited from both biological parents, there’s no way to prevent it from occurring.
-If you plan on having a biological child, talk with your healthcare provider about genetic testing to understand your risk of having a child with a genetic condition like Friedrich’s ataxia.
+As Friedreich’s ataxia is the result of a genetic change, there’s nothing you can do to prevent it.
+If you plan on having a biological child, talk with your healthcare provider or a genetic counselor about testing to understand your risk of having a child with a genetic condition like Friedreich’s ataxia.

 Outlook / Prognosis

 It’s important to remember that no two people with Friedreich’s ataxia are affected in the same way.
-It’s impossible to predict with certainty how you or your child will be affected.
+It’s impossible to predict your prognosis (outlook) with certainty.
 The best way you can prepare for the future is to talk to healthcare providers who specialize in researching and treating Friedreich’s ataxia.

 Living With

-If you or your child have been diagnosed with Friedreich’s ataxia, you’ll need to see your team of healthcare providers regularly to receive treatment and monitor symptoms.
+If you or your child have Friedreich’s ataxia, you’ll need to see your team of healthcare providers regularly to receive treatment and monitor symptoms.

 A note from Cleveland Clinic

-Understanding your or your child’s Friedreich’s ataxia (FA) diagnosis can be overwhelming.
-Your healthcare team will offer a robust treatment plan that’s unique to you or your child’s symptoms.
-It’s important to make sure you or your child are getting the love and support you/they need throughout your/their life and stay attentive to your/their health to address any new symptoms that arise.
+Understanding your child’s Friedreich’s ataxia (FA) diagnosis can be overwhelming.
+Their healthcare team will offer a robust treatment plan that’s unique to your child’s symptoms.
+It’s important to make sure your child is getting the love and support they need throughout their life and stay attentive to their health to address any new symptoms that arise.
+Don’t forget to take care of yourself as well.
+Look for support groups to join or reach out to a mental health professional if you’re feeling distressed.

 Medically Reviewed